cliffsun/Josephson-Junction-Array-Model/README.md

-# Simulation-of-non-trivial-Josephson-Junction-SQUID
+# Josephson-Junction-Qubit-Python-Model

-This code describes the behavior of the Critical Current in one SQUID (Superconducting Quantum Interference Devices) when subject to a quantized magnetic flux.
+This code describes the behavior of the Critical Current in one JJ-Qubit when subject to a quantized magnetic flux.

 The array "arrayOfJunctions" signifies where each Josephson Junction is located (and thus where current is flowing).